 4. Suction the mouth and nostrils as needed with a bulb syringe.
 Squeeze air from the syringe before inserting.
 Insert the syringe no more than one inch into the mouth and no more than ½ inch into each nostril.

 - If you see signs of meconium staining, do not stimulate the infant before suctioning the mouth and nose.
 This is to avoid aspiration of fecal material that can cause pneumonia

 5. If the umbilical cord is wrapped around the baby's neck, gently slip it over the head DO NOT FORCE IT!
 If the cord is too tight to slip over the head, apply umbilical cord clamps and cut the cord.

 - Clamp and cut the umbilical cord only if the baby's head has emerged and is in a position that lows you to manage the airway.

 6. Encourage the mother to push.
 Support the baby's head as it delivers.

 Caution, babies are slippery!

-7. Let the baby come at its own rate; the only intervention that may be required, is to gently pulling the baby's shoulders down (one at a time) so that it can squeeze through the vaginal opening; however, this shouldn't be required during normal birth.
+7. Let the baby come at its own rate; the only intervention that may be required is to gently pull the baby's shoulders down (one at a time) so that it can squeeze through the vaginal opening; however, this shouldn't be required during normal birth.
 To assist in the delivery of the anterior shoulder, apply gentle downward pressure on the shoulder while continually supporting the newborn's head.

-8. As soon as the anterior shoulder has delivered, apply gentle upward pressure to assist in the delivery of the posterior shoulder.
+8. As soon as the anterior shoulder has been delivered, apply gentle upward pressure to assist in the delivery of the posterior shoulder.

 9. Once both shoulders have delivered, be ready for the remainder of the body to deliver quickly.
-Newborn babies are slippery so handle carefully.
+Newborn babies are slippery so handle them carefully.